dmatis2/aoc2021/README.md

 ## Day 24
 - figure out algo by hand, watch out for valid w on type 2, do bruteforce from 9s
 - repeat part 1 but do bruteforce starting from 1s

+## Day 25
+- use hashmap to store locations, simultaneously update locations